Skip to main content

 );

-This design enforces that every student-advisor relationship references valid records on both sides.
+This design enforces that every inventory row references valid records on both sides.

 Choosing Data Types and Constraints